The-Good-Virus/M9-Team-Assignment/README.md

 # The coder used the code "tkinter" to create the graphical interface for the calculator.
 To make the calculator interactive the

+# By removing root.mainloop() it'll completely cancel out everything.

+# The button lines act as the buttons on the calculator.

+# This line is the function for the mathematical equations the user inputs.

+# The lines of code for button_1.grid(row=3, column=0) are what puts the buttons in a certain order.

+# def button_equal(): This section of code is where the math starts from adding, multiplying, subtracting, and dividing.
+An example of what it should look like is this if num_operator == '+':.

+# root.title("Simple Calculator") This line of code is the calculator's name.

+# def button_clear(): e.delete(0, END) This line is the clear button that completely erases whatever function you input into the calculator.
+#